 Previous recipients cannot apply in the two immediate rounds following the award of their grant.
-The workshop event should include active participation by a number of researchers, and therefore excludes one-off guest lectures.
+The event must include active participation by a number of researchers, with an international dimension; one-off guest lectures, or events which are primarily lecture-style, or locally-focused, are excluded.
 Applications in support of workshops hosted by other learned associations are not eligible.
 Acknowledgement of the funding support received from EuroSLA must be made in the workshop materials, website and any resulting publications.

 Please contact: Roger Gilabert